The little City that could becomes the little City that won’t

 With respect to the risk of existing apartment buildings being demolished in New West:

-“The City’s current Density Bonus Program is protecting the existing purpose-built market rental inventory due to the cost of bonus density.”
+“Generally, the analysis indicates these properties are more valuable as rental properties than redevelopment sites; therefore there is little risk of demolition, except in unique circumstances.”“The City’s current Density Bonus Program is protecting the existing purpose-built market rental inventory due to the cost of bonus density.”

 With respect to the Secure Market Rental Housing Policy and prospect of inclusionary requirements for below market units: